davebenson/doom4-walkthrough/README.md

 All the bad guys being dispatched, follow the in-game waypoint to Dr Samuel Hayden's office.

-/PONR/: You can't come back here, so if you are missing the Auto-Map or the Elite Guard, get them now.  (??? check that they're even still available post-fight?)
+POINT OF NO RETURN: You can't come back here, so if you are missing the Auto-Map or the Elite Guard, get them now.  (??? check that they're even still available post-fight?)

 Dr Hayden will resupply you to a large extent (he could really use a Mega Health but whatever).
 He will also explain about the "Helix Stone" and Dr Pierce's private lab "across the chasm".
 Finally he directs you to the service elevator: classy.

 The Dr is in no mood for futher conversation, so take the service elevator.
-When the door opens, find Codex Entry "UAC Personnel / Dr Samuel Hayden 3".
+When the door opens, find CODEX ENTRY "UAC Personnel / Dr Samuel Hayden 3".

 ## Mission 8: Moxim Service Bay
 The olive green area has 4?
 The Possesseds.